Ask Chef Dennis

 Can I Make Adjustments to the Recipe?

 Absolutely.
-We made our Southern Squash Casserole with yellow squash, but you can use zucchini or a mix of both if that’s what you’ve got on hand.
+We made our Squash Casserole with yellow squash, but you can use zucchini or a mix of both.

 How to Store and Reheat

 Let the leftover squash casserole cool to room temperature before storing.
-Transfer it to an airtight container or cover the casserole dish tightly with plastic wrap or aluminum foil, and refrigerate for up to 4 days.
+Transfer it to an airtight container or cover the casserole dish tightly with plastic wrap or aluminum foil, and refrigerate for 2-3 days.

 To reheat, place the casserole in a 350-degree oven for 15 to 20 minutes, or until warmed through.
 You can also microwave individual portions, but the Ritz cracker crumbs will lose their crunch.